 The Firm has announced its ambition to be net zero by 2050.
 For investments this currently covers equity and corporate bond portfolios.
-Evidence that the Firm are working towards this was evidence within the Responsible Business Report provided to the GAA.
+The Firm's Responsible Business Report was provided to the GAA which evidences ongoing commitment to achieving this goal.